Filtering with Confidence: When Data Augmentation Meets Conformal Prediction: Method: Filtering Using Conditional Conformal Risk Control

 \subsection{Conditional Conformal Risk Control}

-While this setup is intuitive, one could argue that, like $\lambda$, the surrogate threshold $s$ might just as well be chosen using data splitting -- making the conformal prediction step appear unnecessary.
+One could argue that, like $\lambda$, the surrogate threshold $s$ might just as well be chosen using data splitting -- making the conformal prediction step appear unnecessary.
 However, our setting is more challenging: the difficulty of the filtering problem varies across samples, and fixed validation-based thresholds cannot adapt to this heterogeneity.
 To address this, we incorporate sample-specific information and apply conditional conformal prediction, allowing the filtering procedure to adapt to the hardness of each instance and thereby provide more reliable control.

 While conformal prediction can act as a wrapper around any method, it is a well-established fact that it is impossible to get conditional results \cite{foygel2021limits}.
-To address this, we adopt the relaxation proposed by \cite{gibbs2025conformal}, which designs a prediction set that satisfies the guarantee over a specified function class $\cF$:
+To address this, we adopt the relaxation proposed by \citet{gibbs2025conformal}, which designs a prediction set that satisfies the guarantee over a specified function class $\cF$:

-To handle conditional coverage without prior structural information, we take $\cF$ to be a reproducing kernel Hilbert space (RKHS) with an added intercept, following \cite{gibbs2025conformal}.
+To handle conditional coverage without prior structural information, we take $\cF$ to be a reproducing kernel Hilbert space (RKHS) with an added intercept, following \citet{gibbs2025conformal}.
 Given a positive-definite kernel $W: {\Omega}\times {\Omega}\to \bR$ (e.g., Gaussian/RBF kernel), define

 where $\cF_W$ is the RKHS function class associated with $W$.
-The intercept $\beta$ guarantees the marginal coverage, while the RKHS term $f_W$ enables flexible, smooth calibration of the conformity scores $\{S_i\}_{i\in\mathcal{D}_{calib}}$ against covariates.
-As the following lemma shows, the resulting cutoff $\hat s_{i_0}$ for each data $i_0\in \mathcal{D}_{aug}$ satisfies the conditional guarantee over a localization region around $X_{i_0}$.
+The intercept $\beta$ guarantees the marginal coverage, while the RKHS term $f_W$ enables flexible, smooth calibration of the conformity scores $\{S_i\}_{i\in\mathcal{D}_{\text{calib}}}$ against covariates.
+As the following lemma shows, the resulting cutoff $\hat s_{i_0}$ for each data $i_0\in \mathcal{D}_{\text{aug}}$ satisfies the conditional guarantee over a localization region around $X_{i_0}$.